Fiction > Contemporary > Wet Moon

 Page 45 Review by Stephen

-Audrey - black, pretty and gay - is the exception, but Trilby - pale, freckled, Tank-Girl hair falling over a nose-ring and braces - provides a weighty counterbalance to Audrey by being hideously ugly, both inside and out.
-It's not that she's intent on turning her face into a human curtain rail - so many others are too - it's that she's relentlessly and remorselessly selfish, callous, moody, bitchy, and disloyal, dismissing anyone's misgivings with "Who cares?" and "Whatever" while caring very much that no one walks in her watching Star Trek: Next Generation.
-She's so two-faced she can be briefing against a friend five seconds before flashing a smile in their very direction.
+Beside the bayou, term is about to kick off for a group of awkward, hesitant, second-guessing, slightly paranoid girls at college, most of them unsure of themselves and their relationships.
+Audrey – Black, beautiful and gay – is the exception, but Trilby – pale, freckled, Tank-Girl hair falling over a nose-ring and braces – provides a weighty counterbalance by being both relentlessly and remorselessly callous, selfish, moody and disloyal, dismissing anyone's misgivings with "Who cares?" while caring very much that no one walks in her watching Star Trek.
+She's so two-faced that she’ll brief against a friend five seconds before flashing a smile in their direction.
+But the title’s primary focus is Cleo Lovedrop: more open and honest, and therefore vulnerable.
+She constantly checks herself out in the mirror, and changes her hair style back and forth based on approval or disapproval or anticipation of either.

 spacer